 Here’s a nursery rhyme about St. Thomas Day…

 The longest night and the shortest day.

 And here’s one you can say for a couple of days after St. Thomas’s Day…

 And Christmas is a-most a-come,

 And save poor tailor Bobby one.

 This article was posted on Wednesday, December 21st, 2005 at 7:05 pm and is filed under English, English Nursery Rhymes, Holidays Around the World, Languages, Nursery Rhymes about St. Thomas's Day, Nursery Rhymes about the Winter, Nursery Rhymes for St. Thomas's Day - The Winter Solsti, Rhymes about the Seasons, Rhymes by Theme, St. Thomas's Day, United Kingdom.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 2 Responses to “St. Thomas’s Day on the Winter Solstice”